-Navigation lights are designed to indicate the craft's relative position, the nature of its movement or it's location at night.
+Navigation lights are designed to indicate the craft's relative position, the nature of its movement or its location at night.
 The side lights are a green light on the starboard side and a red light on the port side.

-Navigation lights are located on the steering console (side lights) and on the mast (all-round) light.
+Navigation lights are located on the steering console (side lights) and on the arch (all-round) light.

-Before make a trip, check that all navigation lights are in working order.
 Use the switch on the steering console to turn the navigation lights on/off when needed.

-Fig. 31.
+Fig. 33.
 Navigation lights.